• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cashew cilantro sauce on wooden spoon in white bowl.
+Cashew cilantro sauce lifted with wooden spoon from white bowl.

 This creamy vegan Cashew Cilantro Sauce is a great for tacos or a flavorful appetizer dip!
 It's made with garlic, jalapeno, and lime juice.